 The information on this site is based on primary sources (the author's personal comics collection, for the most part) except as noted, with the exception that some of the publishing history for a few series is derived from the Overstreet Comic Book Price Guide.
 More details are provided on the sources and resources pages, but I do want to note here the contribution of Robert Vermaat, who provided information on European comics that would otherwise have been unavailable for this project.
 Robert maintains the Vortigern Studies site which should be of interest to anyone curious about the "historical Arthur".
 The bibliographic efforts of Michael Torregrossa, mentioned above, as well as the information gathered by other collectors or scholars like Dan Nastali, Rodney Parrish, Scott McMahan, and Orville Eastland has also been very helpful.

 I am aware that some users of this resource will be more familiar with the Arthurian legend than with comics and vice versa.
 While a thorough discussion of either topic is beyond the scope of this site, I've included some basic introductory material on both topics, as well as pointers to further information (online and otherwise) on the sources and resources pages.
 Among these resources is a glossary explaining "Who's Who and What's What in Arthurian Legend."
 I have opted not to have links to this page from every reference to Arthur, Merlin, et al, within the other pages; however, if one does come across an unfamiliar character or concept, it will likely be explained in the glossary.
-Similarly, the context of some references to comics publishing history may be made more clear by "A Brief History of the American Comic Book Industry."

 A word about my use of tense: While I'm aware that correct usage dictates the use of present tense when describing events in works of narrative art, this often yields awkward results when one is discussing a fictional character's "career" which may span several decades and a variety of publications.
 The use of past tense to describe the "histories" of such characters has become something of a convention in writing about comics.
 In these pages, I have generally used present tense when describing events in essentially self-contained works (such as Camelot 3000, or Batman: Dark Knight of the Round Table) and past tense when relating incidents in the ongoing sagas of series characters (such as the Black Knight or, again, Batman).